mpdf/mpdf.github.io/user-s-guide/fonts-languages/arabic-rtl-text-v5-x.md

 <h2>Fonts</h2>
 <p>Arabic is a complex script requiring processing before output.
 However any appropriate font can be used - as long as it contains the characters in Unicode blocks 'Arabic Presentation Forms' A and B (U+FB50 - U+FDFF, U+FE70 - U+FEFE).
 Note that quite a large number of fonts contain the isolated characters but not the presentation forms.</p>
 <p>2 fonts are bundled with mPDF: XB Zar and XB Riyaz.
 These are 2 of a number of fonts available from <a href="http://wiki.irmug.com/index.php/X_Series_2">http://wiki.irmug.com/index.php/X_Series_2</a>.</p>
-<p class="manual_block"><b>Note:</b> The script handling Arabic text (RTL) was rewritten in mPDF 5.5 with improved support for Pashto/Sindhi/Urdu/Kurdish, especially for joining characters and added new presentation forms.</p>
+<p class="manual_block">**Note:** The script handling Arabic text (RTL) was rewritten in mPDF 5.5 with improved support for Pashto/Sindhi/Urdu/Kurdish, especially for joining characters and added new presentation forms.</p>
 <h3>Non-unicode characters</h3>
 <p>Some characters in Pashto/Sindhi/Urdu/Kurdish do not have Unicode values for the final/initial/medial forms of the characters.
 However, some fonts include glyphs for these characters "un-mapped" to Unicode (including XB Zar and XB Riyaz, which are bundled with mPDF).</p>
 <p>By editing <span class="filename">config_fonts.php</span> and adding to appropriate fonts:</p>